-To provide the committee with some context, the outcomes framework was developed with technical expertise from Public Health Scotland and the Suicide Prevention Academic Advisory Group.
+The outcomes framework was developed with technical expertise from Public Health Scotland and the Suicide Prevention Academic Advisory Group.
 It recognises - and gives visibility to - the range of changes (outcomes) that we understand are needed to prevent suicide and achieve our vision.
 This is expressed in the four outcomes set out in the strategy.
 The outcomes framework, sets out how our actions will build over the 10 years of this strategy to deliver these outcomes, and the overarching vision, which is: